mohswell/MorePlus-Financial---A-Banking-Web-System/README.md

-### ‼️😁 Note: This project is about 80% complete, since I am completely done with the Rest Api backend and I am slowly developing the frontend.
+### ‼️😁 Note: This project is about 85% complete, since I am completely done with the Rest API backend and I am slowly developing the frontend.
 It's just the login, transaction and account pages that are pushed together with the necessary express.js folders including models, views, routes, public, tests.
-Inshaallah expect more files such as the complete customer dashboard by the beginning week of May 2024.
+Inshaallah expect more files such as the complete customer dashboard by end of May 2024.

 # 🏦 MorePlus Financial Bank - Banking Web System